sidhantmathur/Employee-Manager/README.md

-# Employee-Manager
-Simple Employee Manger made with Vue and Firestore
+Basic Employee Manager made in Vue.js and Firestore